Home > Digital technologies > Cybersecurity > OSINT, cyber intelligence techniques at the service of your business

 What is OSINT?

-OSINT is short for Open Source Intelligence..
-It refers to the collection, analysis and use of information from publicly accessible sources.
-This allows its users to gather and cross-reference data on individuals or organizations from a range of sources: social networks, websites, forums, databases, and many others.
+OSINT stands for Open Source Intelligence..
+It refers to the collection, analysis and exploitation of information from publicly accessible sources.
+This allows users to gather and cross-reference data on individuals or organisations from a wide range of sources: social networks, websites, forums, databases, and many others.

-To be considered OSINT, information must meet three essential criteria:
+To be considered as OSINT information, it must meet three essential criteria:

 1. be obtained from a freely accessible source,